technology-toolbox/website/content/blog/jjameson/2009/12/01/escaping-from-double-click-purgatory.md

 ---
-title: "Escaping from Double-Click Purgatory"
+title: Escaping from Double-Click Purgatory
 date: 2009-12-01T05:37:00-07:00
 excerpt:
-  "A few weeks ago I started experiencing an incredibly frustrating problem on my laptop.
+  A few weeks ago I started experiencing an incredibly frustrating problem on my laptop.
 When I clicked the mouse , instead of responding with a single-click (e.g. to select an item), it acted as if I double-clicked the mouse button.
-   At first I thought..."
+   At first I thought...
 aliases:
   [
     "/blog/jjameson/archive/2009/11/30/escaping-from-double-click-purgatory.aspx",